Hello everyone! 🙂

-Here, you can see why Helen would fall in love with James as he helps to make her feel better after she was feeling guilty and didn’t get out much following the aborted wedding in the 2020 Christmas Special.
+Here, you can see why Helen would fall in love with James, as he helps to make her feel better after she was feeling guilty and didn’t get out much following the aborted wedding in the 2020 Christmas Special.
 There’s even the moment where Helen gives James a kiss on the cheek before she leaves. 🙂

 I must admit, I was actually expecting James and Helen to go into a full-on kiss towards the end of the episode.
 It felt like it was going to happen.
 Maybe it’s too soon by this point.
 I’m hoping that James and Helen will be together by the end of Series 2 and James will stay in the Yorkshire Dales. 🙂

 ‘Semper Progrediens’, the second episode of Series 2 of the new ‘All Creatures Great and Small’ series is a very satisfying episode to watch.
-I’m hopeful for good things for James in the rest of Series 2, especially in her relationship with Helen, and I’m hoping the same for the rest of the Skeldale family.
+I’m hopeful for good things for James in the rest of Series 2, especially in his relationship with Helen, and I’m hoping the same for the rest of the Skeldale family.

 By the way, will we see the new Mrs. Pumphrey (played by Patricia Hodge) along with Tricki-Woo in the next episode of the new ‘All Creatures Great and Small’ series? 😐